mekaustubh28/BeyondIRR_onboard_assignment/README.md

 ## Summary
 Built over Django Rest Framework, web application designed to manage user transactions and provide financial summaries.
 The application supports JWT authentication for secure access to various API endpoints.

+**Note:** dont use docker method for building the project prefer local method as there is some issue with docker not creating superuser in the project.
 ## Installation

 ### Method 1: (setup entire project)